Ingrown Toenail Surgery

-Nail surgery is a quick and simple procedure conducted under a local anaesthetic to the toe.
-The offending nail is removed from the root and a chemical is used to burn the root so that part of the nail doesn’t grow back.
+Nail surgery is a quick and simple procedure conducted in the clinic, under a local anaesthetic to the toe.
+The offending ingrown portion of the toenail is removed from the root and a chemical is used to burn the root so that part of the nail doesn’t grow back.

 Why would I need to have toenail surgery?

 Some ingrown toenails can be recurrent, even with professional treatment.
-When a toenail continues to cause problems for the person, sometimes a simple procedure is required to cut away the part of the nail which is causing the ingrown nail to occur.
-Nail surgery is a quick and simple procedure conducted under a local anaesthetic to the toe.
-The offending nail is removed from the root and a chemical is used to burn the root so that part of the nail doesn’t grow back.
+When a toenail continues to cause ongoing problems for the person, a simple surgical procedure is required to cut away the part of the nail permanently.

 Toenail Surgery procedure